 BTS adopted a community-related policy as part of its overall Corporate Social Responsibility (CSR) policy.
-The BTS social work shall focus on projects aimed at improving living conditions for people in some countries where we operate, or might operate, in the future.
+The BTS social work shall focus on projects where we engage in projects aimed at improving living conditions for people in some countries where we operate, or might operate, in the future.